The child received emergency treatment for bites to her face, shoulders, and legs.

-One out of every five dog bites that is not immediately treated becomes infected and require extensive wound care.
+One out of every five dog bites that are not immediately treated becomes infected and requires extensive wound care.

 Individuals who are maimed or otherwise seriously injured in a dog attack can expect to pay an average of $18,000.00 during their initial hospital stay.

-Receiving follow-up care, plastic surgery, and psychological counseling for the trauma cause the initial treatment cost to rise substantially.
+Receiving follow-up care, plastic surgery, and psychological counseling for the trauma causes the initial treatment cost to rise substantially.